Lipoatrophia

 Conclusion

-rare one, it is now occurring very frequently at least in certain
+it is now occurring very frequently at least in certain workplaces.

-We may concluded that the frequent occurrence of lipoatrophia semicircularis
+may concluded that the frequent occurrence of lipoatrophia semicircularis is directly

-is directly related to modern new office buildings and new working
+related to modern new office buildings and new working environments.
+Probably

 thighs